denten-courses/computing-context/experiments/2-weasel/2-weasel-words.md

 ## Experiment

 1. Use NLTK to load in the corpus and write a program that will output a list of class-wide weasel words into a .csv file.
 Remember that we are not just trying to find common words, but a special sub-class of pernicious common words.
 Think of other approaches you can take here (for example, creating a list of weasel stop-words by hand and then looking for them in your corpus).
+How else can we define "pernicious" and "weasel" algorithmically?

 2. Remake [*Weasel Words I*](https://github.com/denten-courses/computing-context/blob/master/experiments/1-weasel/1-weasel-words.md) using Python NLTK.
 Put all of your essay words into the bag.
 Subtract words found only in your essay (and not in the class corpus).
 Subtract common